Cash Flow Overview

-Forwardly utilizes information pulled directly from your connected accounting software system; once imported, it highlights insights such as the Cash Today, Days Cash on Hand, Invoices, Bills, and more.
+Forwardly utilizes information pulled directly from your connected accounting software system; once imported, it highlights insights such as the Cash Flow Ratio, Days Cash on Hand, Outstanding Invoices & Bills, and more.

 Exploring the Cash Flow Area

-In the middle of the Cash Flow area, the Actual & Projected Cash Flow graph shows an interactive graph of a business’s cash flow based on collected data and our system forecasts (see image above).
+In the middle of the Cash Flow area, the Actual & Projected Cash Flow graph shows an interactive graph of a business’s cash flow based on collected data and our system forecasts.

-The Cash Flow area has many functions that allow businesses to customize and compare different cash flow forecasts freely.
+The Cash Flow area has many functions that allow businesses to review their cash flow.
 Use it to analyze potential future financial performance and stay on top of upcoming financial challenges.